Shutting down Fridays with Zell

 If you walk away, you’ll know why it’s not for you.
 You’ll have a better idea about what you want/don’t want to do.
 And you can focus better on the next thing.

-Sometimes, what’s right for you now doesn’t mean it’s never going to be right for you.
+Sometimes, what’s right for you now doesn’t mean it’s always going to be right for you.

 Keep experimenting, and continue to challenge your assumptions.